 Lack of double layer boards is often the sagging between the first and second layers of PVC material.
 This is because they are hand-glued in China.
 Applying the right amount (thickness) of glue is a difficult task, and it is even harder to carry out control of such work.
 These problems lead to poor endurance that is unacceptable for the boards of the higher middle price range.

 Double layer boards are most commonly recognized by too thick (6 inches instead of 5 inch in shorter boards), which makes the board clumsy and less stable in wind and wavy seas.

 2.5.
 MSL FUSION (new technology – “double layer fusion”)

 MSL fusion technology is the latest technology of SUP board that brings a completely new standard of inflatable boards.
-In the manufacturing process, the core is machine-coupled with the first and second layer of material.
+In the manufacturing process, the core is machine-coupled with the first and second layers of material.
 This process is already in the production phase.
 Thus, the SUP board gets a completely new dimension of strength – bending strength, resulting in greater strength at lower pressure.

 Features of MSL FUSION

 MSL fusion board is comparable to double layer dome up to 8% stronger under the same air pressure